 3. The ADS shall detect and respond to objects and events relevant to its performance of the DDT.
 Objects and events might include, but are not limited, to: Vehicles, motorcycles, bicycles, pedestrians, obstacles Road accidents Road safety agents / enforcement agents Emergency vehicles The ADS shall detect objects in and around its path of travel that exceed a minimum size.
 The ADS shall recognize objects as static or mobile.
 The ADS shall recognize markings and signals used to indicate priority vehicles within the ODD of its feature(s).
-The ADS shall classify priority vehicles within the ODD of its feature(s).
+The ADS shall classify priority vehicles within the ODD of its feature(s) in accordance with the relevant traffic law(s).
 The ADS shall yield the right of way to priority vehicles in service in accordance with the relevant traffic law(s).
-4. The ADS shall comply with safety-relevant traffic laws according to the ODD of the feature in use. • ADS should comply with the traffic laws in nominal conditions, except when in specific circumstances or when necessary to enhance the safety of the vehicle's occupants and/or other road users.
+4. The ADS shall comply with safety-relevant traffic laws according to the ODD of the feature in use.
+ADS should comply with the traffic laws in nominal conditions, except when in specific circumstances or when necessary to enhance the safety of the vehicle's occupants and/or other road users.
 5. The ADS shall interact safely with other road users.
 The ADS shall avoid collisions with safety-relevant objects where possible.
 The ADS shall signal intended changes of direction.
 The ADS shall signal its operational status (active/inactive) as needed.

 The A The ADS should interact safely with the ADS vehicle user(s).
 6. User interaction with and the interface of ADS (features) shall have a high-level commonality of design.
-The ADS should be designed to foster a level of trust that is aligned with its capabilities and limitations to ensure proper use of the system.
-The operation of the interaction shall have in common: use of common sequence of states in the transition/activation/overriding/ The interaction should be simplified: Limit the number of roles Limit the number of settings Limit the number of different interaction modes 7.
+The ADS should be designed to foster a level of trust that is aligned with its capabilities and limitations to ensure proper use of the system.1 The operation of the interaction shall have in common: use of common sequence of states in the transition/activation/overriding/ The interaction should be simplified: Limit the number of roles Limit the number of settings Limit the number of different interaction modes 7.
 The ADS HMI shall provide clear and unambiguous information to the user.
 The vehicle shall indicate its ADS capabilities in terms of their automated features and their ODD.
-The ADS shall inform the user on the current conditions: ADS status information The availability of ADS features User Role Responsibility Permitted NDRA Potential roles to activate "Standard" information The ADS shall inform the user on the upcoming conditions: Vehicle speed, range, and Time to Fuel ADS failure information The ADS shall inform the user on the upcoming conditions: ODD boundaries Upcoming actions or change in roles Oncoming decisions/manoeuvers Estimated time until take over in normal conditions Transition related communication.
-The ADS shall ensure that safety related information is prioritized and presented in a clear and unambiguous manner.
-8. The ADS shall be designed to prevent misuse and errors in operation.
+The ADS shall inform the user on the current conditions: ADS status information The availability of ADS features User Role Responsibility Permitted NDRA Potential roles to activate "Standard" information: 8.
+The ADS shall be designed to prevent misuse and errors in operation.
 The ADS shall be designed to prevent inadvertent activation or deactivation.
 The controls dedicated to the ADS shall be clearly distinguishable from other controls.
 The ADS shall provide feedback when the user attempts to enable unavailable functions.

-&lt;sup>1 Calibrated Trust: A state where the automation user's trust in the automation, as well as their use of the automation, is appropriately adjusted to the actual performance of the automation (McGuirl & Sarter, 2006).
+1 Calibrated Trust: A state where the automation user's trust in the automation, as well as their use of the automation, is appropriately adjusted to the actual performance of the automation (McGuirl & Sarter, 2006).
 See P. 89 Human Factors Design Guidance for Level 2 and Level 3 Automated Driving Concepts (nhtsa.gov)